Kojonhyiraa/ecommercewebsite/README.md

 # ecommercewebsite
-this is an ecommerce template derived from ludus
+This is an ecommerce template derived from ludus

-It is a template I am storing to edit later.